IJustdothisforfun/htmlproject1/README.md

 ### Skills learnt

 1. HTML
-2. formatting with CSS and basic useage of Flex
+2. formatting with CSS and basic useage of Flex, addition of small features like buttons
 3. version control with Github + Gitkraken
 4. small amounts of markdown for making what you are reading now!